chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 }
 ```

-You can now access the `/dev/create` endpoint:
+We can now create a user through a REST post!:

 ```bash
 curl -d '{"username": "alice", "email": "alice@example.com", "city": "Cambridge" }' localhost:8080/dev/create
 ```

-to see `curl` report the following:
+and we'll get the following response:

 ```console
 "Created user alice with id 72325865-1887-4604-a127-025919ca281c"
 ```

-Please note that, as discussed in the [Getting Started](intro.md) section, the ChiselStrike runtime assigns an `id` to your entity automatically upon `save()`.
-If you want to _update_ your entity, you need to either know its `id` from another object or external source or query it to obtain an entity with an `id`.
+As discussed in the [Getting Started](intro.md) section, the ChiselStrike runtime assigns an `id` to your entity automatically upon `save()`.
+If you want to _update_ your entity, you need to either know its `id`.
+The ID can be returned when you create the object, or you can query for it.

-For example, you could write the following endpoint that takes the same JSON, but updates the `User` entity based on the provided `username`:
+Still, you are not technically limited to making every endpoint speak follow REST principles by using ids.
+For example, you could write the following 'update' endpoint that recieves the same JSON, but finds the `User` entity based on the provided `username`:

 ```typescript title="endpoints/update.ts"
 import { responseFromJson } from "@chiselstrike/api";